rpschedule/rpschedule.github.io/README.md

 # Raypec High School Schedule

-Shows how long you have left in the block
+Shows the amount of time left in the current block

+## Features
+- Half day and off day support
+- Specifically for the Raypec highschool
+- Accurate to the second
+- Active developer